usernamealreadyis/docs-travis-ci-com/user/database-setup.md

     - mysql-client-5.6
 ```

-Make sure to use `sudo` to set the default **mysql root password** to the expected value elsewhere, `travis`.

-It's worth noting that **the default mysql root password** will be different, and that you can use sudo to set it to what you expect, which is `travis` everywhere else.
+Note that the default root password will be set by the package.
+You can set it to travis (which is the value used everywhere else), do: ...

 ## PostgreSQL